Venafi/VenafiPS/docs/functions/New-VcConnector.md

 New-VcConnector -ManifestPath '/tmp/manifest.json'
 ```

-Create a new connector from a full manifest
+Create a new connector from a manifest which already contains deployment information

 ### EXAMPLE 2
 ```